 Spending is not advisable for the long run without making revenue.
 This results in starvation of the company and disappoints the employees too.

 Expecting Success the very next day

 “ Ambition is the path to success.
 Persistence is the vehicle you arrive in ” – Bill Bradley

-It’s very natural to get excited and anxious when someone starts business but expecting others to be at the same level of adrenaline is not correct.
+It’s very natural to get excited and anxious when someone starts a business but expecting others to be at the same level of adrenaline is not correct.
 Achieving business goals requires persistent and determined hard work, starting a venture requires one to be prepared for stumbling, falling, failing and rising again and again.
-Being entrepreneur is a long journey with opportunities to learn every moment.
+Becoming an entrepreneur is a long journey with opportunities to learn every moment.
 The path varies for each aspiring innovator and so is the pace with which one covers it.
-Enjoying the process instead of running after utopic goal of achieving success over-night will definitely help to achieve small and big landmarks.
+Enjoying the process instead of running after the utopian goal of achieving success overnight will definitely help to achieve small and big landmarks.

 Being in love with your product and not with your client

-The core product is an entrepreneur’s brain child making it difficult for him to find bugs in the same.
-There is a constant need to look for the opportunities to improve the product/ service.
+The core product is an entrepreneur’s brainchild making it difficult for him to find bugs in the same.
+There is a constant need to look for opportunities to improve the product/ service.
 This will not only enhance the brand value but will add to the user-base also.
 As time passes clients determine the future of the product.
-They no longer remain users but are play important role in product evolution.
-The one who ignores clients is the one deviating the business to dead end.
+They no longer remain users but play important role in product evolution.
+The one who ignores clients is the one deviating the business to a dead end.

 “Failure is instructive.
 The person who really thinks learns quite as much from his failures as from his successes.” ― John Dewey